erth5/webstorm-template/README.md

 open the command line in the project folder and paste:

-    npm update
     npm install -g sass
     npm install -g yuicompressor
+    npm update

-open the settings -> Tools -> File Watchers: double-click on "yuicompressor" and set "Trigger the watcher on external changes" on
+- open the settings -> Tools -> File Watchers:
+double-click on "yuicompressor" and set "Trigger the watcher on external changes" on

+- open the settings -> language and frameworks -> Typescript and set "Recompile on changes" on

 files will be refresh on first contact

-So, you can start
+- click on index.html to open your webpage

 ### Problems, I can't solve: